goblockchain/ftk-contract/README.md

     AssetClassification assetClassification;
     uint32 AssetValuation;
     bool isCurrentAssetAvailableForTransfer;
-    //It is the current token owner after deals have been made address tokenOwner;
+    //It is the current token owner after negotiations have been made address tokenOwner;
 }
 ```